MattArnold/tuxtrax/README.md

 *005*: Create a database of users that uses OpenID. -DONE

-*006*: Add OpenID login buttons to the top of the page through Google and Facebook. -DONE, need to add Facebook
+*006*: Add OpenID login buttons to the top of the page through Google and Facebook. -DONE

-*007*: Add a third OpenID provider that is not evil. -DONE, Yahoo?
+*007*: Add a third OpenID provider that is not evil. -DONE

 *008*: in the database of users, make a field for "User Type".
 Each user is either "staff" or "nonstaff".
 Manually confirm which specific OpenIDs are staff and add that status. - DONE